Updated May 2014

 Location - facilities-rooms and prices-photo page and other pages on this site - how to get there - about Bang Niang Beach - what to do in Khao Lak(including the Similan and Surin Islands)-Onward transport from Khao Lak - The tsunami.

-The Amsterdam Resort is in Khao Lak at the Indian Ocean coast in Phangnga province in Southern Thailand, not to be confused with the island of Koh Phangaan close to Koh Samui.
+The Amsterdam resort in Khao Lak offers cheap bungalows and rooms close to the beach.
+There is a restaurant, a travel agency, wifi and scooters for rent.
 Bang Niang Beach is in the northern part of Khao Lak, 70 KM north of the bridge which connects the island of Phuket with the mainland, 3 KM north of Nang Tong Beach (La Ohn), 30 KM south of Takua Pa and 200 KM south of Ranong.
 Click at the link Contact Page for a map of Southern Thailand with an arrow pointing to the exact location.
 The resort is at just 200 meters from the. beach.
 Previously the owner of the resort (Kees van Dobben) had a guesthouse/restaurant/bar in Hua Hin, the Amsterdam Bar/Usaah Guesthouse.

 Kees speaks English, German, Thai, French and Dutch